Easy Chicken Curry with Coconut Milk

 Cook the onions, then add garlic and ginger

-• Add the chopped tomatoes and cook until they soften and start to break down.
+Add the chopped tomatoes and cook until they soften, release their juices, and begin breaking down into the onion mixture.

 Tomatoes cooking with onions and ginger in a pan with curry powder added for quick and easy chicken curry